alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 1 4 6 4 1
 ```

 I wish the chapter had demonstrated this kind of efficiency, the C++ mindset, rather than or in addition to use of a vector of vectors to store the generated triangle.
 Perhaps with a more clear and easy to understand explanation than I managed in the short space here.
-Incidentally, this little program also demonstrates deduced return type, due to convenience use of the ranges sub-library’s `iota`, in the `up_to` function.
+Incidentally, this little program also demonstrates deduced return type, due to convenience use of the ranges sub-library’s `iota_view`, in the `up_to` function.

 ----